First-time daily positivity rates surge to 6.17% in state, 5.50% in Palm Beach County

-Florida's first-time daily first-time coronavirus rates surged to the highest levels in a few months, from 4.84 percent to 6.17 in one day in the state and Palm Beach County from 2.62 percent to 5.50 in Palm Beach County.
-Also, cases more than doubled in one day to 3,662 but deaths' increase remained under triple digits, 84, the Florida Department of Health announced Tuesday.
+Florida's first-time daily first-time coronavirus rates surged to the highest levels in a few months, from 4.84 percent to 6.17 in one day in the state and Palm Beach County from 2.62 percent to 5.50.
+Also, cases more than doubled in one day to 3,662 but deaths' increase remained under triple digits, a U.S.-high 84, the Florida Department of Health announced Tuesday.

 Data after the weekend traditionally spike.